It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 Wusses.

-But the left supporting all these corporations is not aware of how much hypocrisy there is, and that's Mr. Kotkin's point here.
+But the left supporting all these corporations is not aware of how much hypocrisy there is.

 Beneath the veneer of good intentions, there it is.

-That boy, that covers for so much.
+Boy, that covers for so much.

-Good intentions covers for failure.
+Good intentions cover for failure.

 Good intentions will mask real bigotry.

-Good intentions, perceived good intentions will mask real racism every day.
+Good intentions, perceived good intentions, will mask real racism every day.

 The left proves it each and every day.

-Beneath the veneer of good intentions, the world being created by these tech CEOs, both within and outside Silicon Valley, fails in virtually every area dear to traditional liberals.
+Beneath the veneer of good intentions, the world being created by these tech CEOs, both within and outside Silicon Valley, fails in virtually every area dear to traditional liberals on a host of issues, from the right to privacy to ethnic and feminine empowerment and social justice.

 The effects of the tech industry are increasingly regressive.